Physical Activity Helps Prevent a Heart Attack and StrokeSkip to the navigation

-- Raises "good" HDL cholesterol levels.
+- Raise "good" (HDL) cholesterol levels.

-Added benefits of regular exercise include:
+The added benefits of regular exercise include:

 - Mental well-being and stress relief.